 Federally compliant US purchasing cooperative — schools, districts, universities, and municipalities can purchase Ashaware with no competitive bid required.

-Ashaware is available to schools, institutions, families, and organizations.
+Ashaware is available to ministries, schools, institutions, families, and organizations.
 View our plans or contact us to book a demo.

 Counting, strategy, and arithmetic through one of the world's oldest known games — an ancient African strategy game played across the continent for thousands of years.